David Njoku: Pre-draft

+Cleveland Browns

 2017 season

 The Cleveland Browns selected Njoku in the first round (29th overall) of the 2017 NFL draft.
 He was the third tight end to be selected in the draft.
 On June 15, 2017, the Browns signed Njoku to a fully guaranteed, four-year, $9.52 million contract which included a signing bonus of $5.06 million.

 On September 10, Njoku made his NFL debut in a 21–18 loss to the Pittsburgh Steelers.
 He had two receptions for 20 yards. in the Week 2 game against the Baltimore Ravens, he had three receptions for 27 yards and his first NFL touchdown in the 24–10 loss.
 He finished his rookie year with 32 catches for 386 yards and four touchdowns.

 2018 season

 In 2018, Njoku entered the season as the Browns starting tight end.
 He played in all 16 games with 14 starts, recording 56 catches for 639 yards and four touchdowns.